 - HTML5: Anchor Content, Not Anchor Text

-Granted, this technique shouldn’t be your only writing style, but the next time you are writing a headline consider that it might be read outside your site’s context and give this method a try.
+Granted, this technique shouldn’t be your only UX writing style, but the next time you are writing a headline consider that it might be read outside your site’s context and give this method a try.

 Do you have other ways of front loading information scent while keeping your headlines interesting?